Mikihero/polityka-prywatnosci/README.md

 # privacy-policy
-it's a troll, that's all you need to know
+it's a very serious and mature way to tell people on discord what I think about their arguments